 Disadvantages of Dynamic Testing

 - Dynamic Testing is Time Consuming because it executes the application/software or code which requires huge amount of Resources

 - Dynamic Testing increases the cost of project/product because it does not start early in the software lifecycle and hence any issues fixed in later stages can result in an increase of cost.

-Verification and Validation are two measures used to check that the software product meets the requirements specifications.
+In Software Engineering, Verification and Validation are two measures used to check that the software product meets the requirements specifications.
 Static testing involves verification whereas dynamic testing involves validation.
 Together they help to deliver a cost effective Quality Software.